AMGLithium/XtendM3/README.md

      ```sh
      git push -u origin main
      ```

-### Examples
+### Final notes

-For reference and guidance, you can check out the examples provided in the `examples` branch of this repository.
+A folder called extensions has been created to store the XtendM3 files, for reference and guidance, you can check out the examples provided in the `examples` branch of this repository.
 These examples demonstrate various use cases and scenarios for working with Infor XtendM3 extensions.
 Feel free to explore and use them as a basis for your own implementations.
 You are now ready to start working with Infor XtendM3 extensions in your development environment.
 Happy coding!